alexandrnikitin/blog/_drafts/high-performance-dotnet-by-example.md

 ### TL;DR

-BenchmarkDotNet for benchmarks; Intel VTune Amplifier for low level optimizations; optimizations from BCL API usage to data structures to bit hacks to cache misses to
+BenchmarkDotNet for benchmarks; Intel VTune Amplifier for low-level optimizations; mistakes and lessons from performance optimizations: from BCL API usage to advanced data structures, from bit hacks to making code CPU-friendlier.